hakonfam/fw-nrfconnect-nrf-1/doc/nrf/ug_partition_manager.rst

 Modifying a predefined partition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To modify a predefined partition, remove the partition from :file:`prj.partitions.yml` as described above.
-This will add its reserved area to the dynamic partition.
+This will add its reserved area to the dynamic area.
 Now the partition will be configured by Partition Manager.
 If the partition being modified is an image partition, ensure that the build strategy for corresponding sub-image is "Build from source" and update the configured partition size.
 Only partitions adjacent with the ``app`` partition can be modified.

 .. _ug_pm_predefined_add_dynamic:

-Adding a partition to dynamic partition
+Adding a partition to dynamic area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-New partitions are added to the dynamic partition when they are included in the build (i.e. listed in a :file:`pm.yml` file.), but not listed in the predefined configuration.
+New partitions are added to the dynamic area when they are included in the build (i.e. listed in a :file:`pm.yml` file.), but not listed in the predefined configuration.

 .. note::
    Partitions that are included in :file:`prj.partitions.yml` will be ignored if found in the ``placement: before`` or ``placement: after`` property for new partition definitions.